OCA/crm/newsletter/README.rst

 It is mandatory that you click on 'Preview' before you are allowed to finally send the newsletter.
 The sending process uses OpenERP's standard email queue.

+In case you have attached documents to some newsletter, they will be sent as attachments to all newsletter recipients.

 For further information, please visit:

  * https://www.odoo.com/forum/help-1